Isidore Newman School Invitational

 https://www.youtube.com/watch?v=APJZeNY6dKo&ab_channel=Lucasamiel0406

 Hi!
 My name is Sydney O’Connell.
-I competed for Northland Christian School in Houston, TX for four years and I'm now a junior at Southwestern University in Georgetown, TX.
+I competed for Northland Christian School in Houston, TX for four years.
+I'm now a senior at Southwestern University in Georgetown, TX, and having been coaching Congressional debate at Northland since I graduated.
 I primarily focused on Congressional debate and Extemp, dabbling in worlds schools as well.
 In WSD, I competed locally, as well as at NSDA Nationals, the Kandi King RR, and Greenhill.
 In Congress, I competed on the local and national circuit for three years finaling at tournaments such as ASU, Berkeley, UT, and more; I qualified to the TOC my junior and senior year and TFA state sophomore, junior, and senior year.

 Congress: